Azure/avdaccelerator/readme.md

 Enterprise-scale is an architectural approach and a reference implementation that enables effective construction and operation of landing zones on Azure, at scale.
 This approach aligns with the Azure roadmap and the Cloud Adoption Framework for Azure.

-Azure Virtual Desktop Landing Zone Accelerator represents the strategic design path and target technical state for Azure Virtual Desktop deployment.
+Azure Virtual Desktop Landing Zone Accelerator (LZA) represents the strategic design path and target technical state for Azure Virtual Desktop deployment.
 This solution provides an architectural approach and reference implementation to prepare landing zone subscriptions for a scalable Azure Virtual Desktop deployment.
 For the architectural guidance, check out [Enterprise-scale for Azure Virtual Desktop in Microsoft Docs](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone).

-The Azure Virtual Desktop Landing Zone Accelerator only addresses what gets deployed in the specific Azure Virtual Desktop landing zone subscriptions, highlighted by the red boxes in the [architectural diagram below](#architectural-diagram).
+The Azure Virtual Desktop Landing Zone Accelerator (LZA) only addresses what gets deployed in the specific Azure Virtual Desktop landing zone subscriptions, highlighted by the red boxes in the [architectural diagram below](#architectural-diagram).
 It is assumed that an appropriate platform foundation is already setup which may or may not be the official [ALZ platform foundation](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/implementation#reference-implementation).
 This means that policies and governance should already be in place or should be set up after this implementation and are not a part of the scope this program.
 The policies applied to management groups in the hierarchy above the subscription will trickle down to the Enterprise-scale for Azure Virtual Desktop landing zone subscriptions.

 ## This Repository